gitdagray/mern_stack_course/my_code/UserStories.md

 6. [ ] Display current user and assigned role
 7. [ ] Provide a logout option
 8. [ ] Require users to login at least once per week
-9. [ ] Provide a way to remove employee access asap if needed
+9. [ ] Provide a way to remove user access asap if needed
-10. [ ] Notes are assigned to specific employees
+10. [ ] Notes are assigned to specific users
 11. [ ] Notes have a ticket #, title, note body, created & updated dates
 12. [ ] Notes are either OPEN or COMPLETED
 13. [ ] Users can be Employees, Managers, or Admins